Kids Planet Circle Logo

 Our early years educators use their knowledge, experience and strong parent partnerships to spot when nappies might need sizing up, support children’s independence and keep them comfortable through every messy, magical stage.

 If you’d like to know more about how we use Kit & Kin nappies in our nurseries, or how we support your baby’s early years education and care – from funded childcare options to child-led learning and Udeskole-inspired adventures – we’d love to chat.
-Get in touch with your local Kids Planet nursery or book a visit to see our nurturing, supportive approach to childcare in action!

 Share